- Head of School Blog

 You are here

-Franklin Academy educates boys and girls in grades 8 – 12 who have unique learning styles, they may have been diagnosed with Nonverbal Learning Disabilities, Autism Spectrum Disorders, Asperger's Syndrome, or other related profiles.
+Franklin Academy educates boys and girls in grades 8 – 12 who have unique learning styles, they may also have been diagnosed with Nonverbal Learning Disabilities, Autism Spectrum Disorders, Asperger's Syndrome, or other related profiles.
 Before a student or family is invited to visit campus, a recent neuropsychological or psycho-educational evaluation and the Application Information sheet, along with the application fee, must be submitted.
-The evaluation will be reviewed by the Admissions Director and if a fit seems likely between child and Franklin Academy, a campus visit will be scheduled.
+The evaluation will be reviewed by the Admissions Director, and if a fit seems likely between child and Franklin Academy, a campus visit will be scheduled.

-The next step in the admission process is the campus visit, which includes an informative tour complete with a progamatic overview, an explanation of our student profile, and a relaxed interview with the Admissions Director or Assistant Director and, if necessary, other members of the administration.
+The next step in the admission process is the campus visit, which includes an informative tour complete with a programatic overview, an explanation of our student profile, and a relaxed interview with the Admissions Director or Assistant Director and, if necessary, other members of the administration.
 This is an opportunity for the student and parents to gather information and to experience the climate of the school.
 Additionally, it is a time for the school to determine if the student is an appropriate match for our program and community.

 Vitally important in the admissions process is a determination that the student wants to attend the school.
 This may happen during the visit or after the student has left campus and has had a chance to consider what he or she learned about Franklin Academy.
 Indeed, personal ownership of the decision to come to Franklin is crucial in developing self-advocacy skills and enables our students to shape their educational future while being contributing members of the Franklin community.